RobTillaart/AnalogUVSensor/README.md

 - **AnalogUVSensor()** Constructor.
 - **void begin(uint8_t analogPin, float volts = 5.0, uint16_t maxADC = 1023)**
 set the parameters of the sensor, analogPin, volts and maxADC to specify the internal ADC.
 Volts and maxADC have a default so these can be omitted.
 Note that one needs to reset these parameters if the settings of the internal ADC are changed e.g. to INTERNAL_1V1 to change the accuracy.
 - **float read(uint8_t times = 1)** Returns the UV index.
 Read the analogue sensor one (or more) times to average the reading.
 This can improve the accuracy of the reading.
 - **float mV2index(uint16_t milliVolt)** Returns the UV index.
-The conversion formula from milliVolt to the UV index, used internally by the **read()** function.
+The conversion formula from milliVolt to the UV index used internally by the **read()** function.
-This function can also be called with a voltage measured from an external ADC.
+This function can also be called with a voltage measured with an external ADC.
 - **char index2color(float index)** Converts an index to the first letter of Green, Yellow, Orange, Red or Purple.
 Can be used as indication on a user interface.
 This function can also be called with an index from an other UV index sensor.